corygrant/dingoPDM/docs/software/toolbar.md

 !!!
 Note
     Some devices do not support settings communication, therefore the buttons are disabled.

-### Upload
+### Read

-`Upload` reads the settings from the selected device and updates the current configuration.
+`Read` reads the settings from the selected device and updates the current configuration.

 !!!
 Warning
-    `Upload` will overwrite the current configuration settings for the selected device
+    `Read` will overwrite the current configuration settings for the selected device

-### Download
+### Write

-`Download` sends the current configuration to the selected device.
+`Write` sends the current configuration to the selected device.

 ### Burn